 Lapidary is the art of cutting, grinding and polishing rough rock into a finished piece of art.
-When that piece of art is intended for jewelry the cut is usually referred to as a faceted stone or a cabochon.
+When that piece of art is intended for jewelry the cut is usually referred to as a either a faceted stone or a cabochon.

 Faceted gems have many geometrically shaped flat polished faces.
-This method is usually reserved for transparent gemstones such as diamonds and those know in the gemological world as colored stones, such as emeralds, rubies, and sapphires.
+This method is usually reserved for transparent gemstones such as diamonds and those known in the gemological world as colored stones; such as emeralds, rubies, and sapphires.
 These stones are cut this way to enhance their appearance and allow them to reflect light.
 Hence the sparkling diamond!

 All other stones cut for jewelry fall into the cabochon definition.
 Though technically the cabochon definition refers to a highly polished stone with a convex or rounded top and a flat bottom and commonly cut into an oval shape, jewelers have become much more creative in their settings and often sculpted, tumbled, and even carved shapes are used as cabochons in jewelry.
 Cabochons can be high domed, low domed, sculpted topped or flat.

 The cabochon cut is usually used when the stone is translucent (not transparent but light passes through) or opaque.
 It works better for softer stones and for stones with special phenomenon such as chatoyancy (Tigereye) or schiller (Labradorite).